-The government has based this scheme on JACS (Joint Academic Coding System) codes.
-All University courses have a JACS code allocated according to the subject area.
-A list of the JACS codes included in ATAS is available on the ATAS website.
+All University courses have a Higher Education Classification of Studies (HECOS) code allocated according to the subject area.
+A list of the HECOS codes included in ATAS is available on the ATAS website.

-The Admissions team will include the JACS code for your proposed course in your offer letter, and inform you if this code means that you should apply for ATAS clearance.
-It will also tell you on your CAS (Confirmation of Acceptance for Studies) if you require an ATAS certificate.
-For PhD students, if your course is subject to ATAS clearance, your offer letter will confirm your area of Research proposal.
+The Admissions team will include the HECOS code for your proposed course in your offer letter, and inform you if this code means that you should apply for ATAS clearance.
+For PhD students, if your course is subject to ATAS clearance, your offer letter will confirm your area of research proposal.
 You will need this email to be able to submit an application for an ATAS certificate.

 How do I apply?

 You will need to complete and submit a form online through the ATAS website.
 This is free of charge and you will not need to send any supporting documentation.

 The form requires information such as details of your previous studies or employment and an outline of your planned area of research or your taught modules.

 You can apply for an ATAS certificate as soon as you have received a conditional or unconditional offer.
 You will need to do this before applying for your student visa.
 It should take up to 20 working days for the ATAS form to be processed, although applications can take much longer than this.

 You will be sent an email by the government to confirm your clearance or to notify you that the application has been refused.
 You are advised to apply as soon as you receive your offer for your course including your research proposal from Admissions to ensure that you do not risk your visa application being refused because your ATAS certificate is not included with your application.

 You should submit the ATAS certificate received by email with your visa application.
 You will also need to meet all other requirements for students to qualify for a Student visa.